Weight Management with Cardio and Thyroid test is designed to test in both saliva and dried blood spot. This test kit is for the following 21 tests:

 - Test kit Contains Saliva and Blood Spot collection kits

-- Collecting sample easily at comfort of your home
+- Collecting sample easily at the comfort of your home

 - The test must be used within 12 months after purchase date.